Physical Diagnosis Course

 Completion of Course Evaluation Required

-Course grades will be recorded as "Honors", "Pass" and "Fail".
+Course grades will be recorded as "Pass" and "Fail".

 Attendance at tutor sessions and teaching sessions involving patient contact is mandatory.
 A Course syllabus is provided to all students and tutors.
 It contains detailed information about lectures, assigned reading, tutor group assignments, and other information relevant to the Course.

-Students are encouraged to provide verbal and written feedback about any aspect of the Course to Dr. Fowler.
+Students are encouraged to provide verbal and written feedback about any aspect of the course to Dr. Rachel Apple and Dr. Anuj Patel.
 The completion of a web-enabled evaluation of tutors and the Course is required at the end of the semester.